AI Infrastructure Sovereignty: From AI Models to Physical Infrastructure

 \section{From AI Models to Physical Infrastructure}

 AI infrastructure cannot be understood as a purely digital stack.
-At large scale, it is shaped by a hierarchy of physical constraints that begin with power availability and propagate upward through cooling, networking, and operations.
-Higher layers may optimize utilization or efficiency, but they cannot bypass limits imposed by electrical capacity, thermal rejection, or physical space.
-As AI systems scale, infrastructure design becomes a process of managing these constraints rather than abstracting them away.
+At scale, it is shaped by a hierarchy of physical constraints that start with power availability and extend upward through cooling, networking, and operations.
+Higher layers can improve efficiency and utilization, but they cannot bypass limits imposed by electrical capacity, heat dissipation, or physical space.
+As AI systems grow, infrastructure design becomes less about abstraction and more about managing these constraints directly.
+This shift is central to sovereignty: control over models and data is necessary, but it does not matter if the underlying systems cannot be built, powered, or cooled.